-Social housing tenants (people who rent from their local council or from a housing association) are eligible for Housing Benefit on all of their 'eligible' rent unless they have spare room, in which case the under occupation rules may apply.
-The calculator works out how much Housing Benefit is payable.
+Social housing tenants (people who rent from their local council or from a housing association) are eligible for help with all of their 'eligible' rent unless they have spare room, in which case the under occupation rules may apply.
+The calculator works out how much is payable.
 You may not get your rent paid in full if you have income or savings above a set amount or if you live with non-dependents.

-If you are buying a share in your home through a shared ownership scheme then you may be eligible to receive Housing Benefit or Universal Credit Housing Costs element for the rent part and a Support for Mortgage Interest loan to help with the mortgage interest.
+If you are buying a share in your home through a shared ownership scheme then you may be eligible to receive help to cover the rent part and a Support for Mortgage Interest loan to help with the mortgage interest.
 For more information see shared ownership.

 If you live in supported accommodation you will receive care, support and supervision from your landlord.
 In order to meet the definition in the benefits calculator you should only select this option if the care, support and supervision you receive is more than 'minimal'.
 This is because we assume that people selecting supported accommodation are exempt from the benefits cap and under occupation rules, and only where you receive more than 'minimal' support will this be true.

 If you live in supported accommodation any help with housing costs will be covered by Housing Benefit, even if you are claiming Universal Credit for help with other costs.
 For more information see supported exempt accommodation or if you are in doubt please check with your landlord.
 If your accommodation is not exempt please instead select ‘tenant – social and voluntary’.

 If your council has placed you in temporary accommodation as part of their homelessness duty while they find alternative accommodation for you, any help with housing costs will be covered by Housing Benefit - even if you are claiming Universal Credit for help with other costs.